cloudnative-pg/cloudnative-pg/docs/src/security.md

 `postgres` superuser.

 !!!
 Warning
-    Prior to CloudNativePG 1.21, `enableSuperuserAccess` was set to `true` by default.
-This change has been implemented to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the `spec` of the `Cluster` resource, while providing developers with full powers inside the database through the database owner user.
+    `enableSuperuserAccess` is set to `false` by default to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the `spec` of the `Cluster` resource, while providing developers with full powers inside the database through the database owner user.

 As far as password encryption is concerned, CloudNativePG follows the default behavior of PostgreSQL: starting from PostgreSQL 14,